rclone/rclone/docs/content/imagekit.md

 q) Quit config
 n/s/q> n

-Enter name for new remote.
+Enter the name for the new remote. name> imagekit-media-library
-name> imagekit-media-library

 Option Storage.